Hulog Ka ng Langit

-Hulog Ka ng Langit is the 16th studio album by Filipina singer Regine Velasquez, released in the Philippines on November 28, 2013 by Universal Records and is her 3rd and final full-length studio album under the record label following "Fantasy" from the year 2010.
+Hulog Ka ng Langit is the sixteenth studio album by Filipina singer Regine Velasquez-Alcasid, released in the Philippines on November 28, 2013, by Universal Records.
+It is her third and final full-length studio album under the record label following Fantasy from the year 2010.
 It is an album that consists of original songs and remakes that centers on motherhood and unconditional love.
 This album was dedicated to her only son Nathaniel James Alcasid.
 The album debuted at number one in all record bars in the Philippines and was certified Platinum in two weeks after its official release.

 Background

 Velasquez married long-time partner, the Filipino singer-songwriter Ogie Alcasid in 2010 and eventually got pregnant causing her to cancel all existing professional commitments.
 She took a year-long hiatus for her sensitive pregnancy and thus, it took a few years before she could go back to the studio to record a full-length album.
-The making of the album had to be delayed due to the preparations for her 25th anniversary concert Silver on November 2012.
-Velasquez was also having difficulties coming back to singing after pregnancy due to the weight she gained during pregnancy and the problems she encountered with her singing voice which was later attributed to acid reflux.
+The making of the album had to be delayed due to the preparations for her 25th anniversary concert Silver in November 2012.
+Velasquez was also having difficulties coming back to singing after pregnancy due to the weight, she gained during pregnancy and the problems she encountered with her singing voice which was later attributed to acid reflux.
 Sometime in early 2013, Velasquez began recording some of the songs for the new album.